Need Help Choosing?

 High-risk merchants are also out of luck, as Helcim keeps costs low for their customers by specifically excluding those in the high-risk category.
 This may not seem fair, but the truth is that you’ll inevitably pay a lot more for credit card processing if you’re a high-risk merchant.
 Check out our article The Best High-Risk Merchant Account Providers for some suggestions if this applies to you.

-The only other minor criticism we have of Helcim is that they haven’t introduced an EMV-compliant mobile card reader yet.
+The only other minor criticism we have of Helcim is that they still haven’t introduced an EMV-compliant mobile card reader.
 While it’s true that most merchant account providers have been slow to offer EMV-capable readers, we’d really like to see this addressed sooner rather than later.
 The majority of credit cards in circulation now have EMV chips, and with the liability shift that accompanied their introduction, merchants are on the hook for any fraudulent transactions that occur if an EMV card is swiped instead of dipped.

 Overall, Helcim rates a solid 5 out of 5 stars.
 We recommend them very highly, whether your business is in the US or Canada.
 If you’ve had any personal experience with Helcim, be sure to leave a review in the Comments section below.